 The JCCP and the CPSA were both established in response to a review into cosmetic practice led by Professor Sir Bruce Keogh in 2013.
 This review followed in the wake of the PIP (Poly Implant Prosthèse) breast implant scandal.
-The Keogh review also focussed on non-surgical cosmetic treatments and highlighted several areas of concern.

-The non-surgical sector has expanded exponentially in recent years and the CPSA estimates that such procedures now account for 9 out of 10 of all cosmetic interventions, with the remainder being surgical.
+The non-surgical cosmetic sector has expanded exponentially in recent years and the CPSA estimates that such procedures now account for 9 out of 10 of all cosmetic interventions, with the remainder being cosmetic surgical procedures.

-The JCCP and CPSA have jointly developed a Code of Practice for practitioners who provide non-surgical cosmetic interventions.
-Amongst other things it requires practitioners to promote safety and patient wellbeing, always seek consent, provide adequate information, consider patients' psychological and emotional needs and have indemnity and liability insurance.
+The JCCP and CPSA have jointly developed a Code of Practice (2023) for practitioners who provide non-surgical cosmetic interventions.
+Among other things it requires practitioners to promote safety and patient wellbeing, always seek patient consent, provide adequate information, consider patients' psychological and emotional needs and have indemnity and liability insurance.